rsvp/chess/README.md

 * Always check, for it could be mate.
 * Always put the rook behind the pawn, except when it is incorrect to do so.
 * Always study your opponent's last move.
+* An attack is skillful if your opponent does not know what to defend.
 * An emotional stake in the game will make you work harder, and remember more.
 * An hour's history of two minds is well told in a game of chess.
 * An inaccurate move in the endgame is luxury which costs a victory.